Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 5.1 Quotes: A request for quotation by the Purchaser will not constitute an offer to purchase Goods and/or Services from the Supplier.
 No contract for the supply of Goods and/or Services will exist between the Purchaser and Supplier until the Purchaser gives the Supplier an Order in accordance with these Conditions and that Order has been accepted by the Supplier (such acceptance of the Purchaser's Order may be made and communicated by the Supplier in writing (including via email) including an order acknowledgment or by overt act of acceptance).

 5.3 Cancellations or Variations: The Purchaser may cancel, or vary, an Order if the Purchaser has provided notice of such cancellation, or variation, to the Supplier at least 10 Business Days prior to the time specified for delivery in such Order and the Supplier has not delivered the Goods and/or Services in accordance with the Contract.
+The Supplier will be deemed to have agreed to a variation to an Order notified by the Purchaser unless the Supplier provides notice to the Purchaser within 5 days of the date of the Purchaser’s notice written notice that the Supplier does not accept such variation.

 5.4 No Exclusivity or Minimum Quantities: The Supplier acknowledges that the Purchaser may purchase Goods and/or Services from other suppliers, and there is no guarantee of exclusivity or minimum quantity.

-6.1 Delivery: Unless otherwise agreed with the Purchaser, the Supplier must deliver the Goods to or perform the Services at the address specified in the Order by the date stated in the Order.
+6.1 Delivery: Unless otherwise agreed with the Purchaser, the Supplier must deliver the Goods to or perform the Services at the address specified in the accepted Order by the date stated in the accepted Order.
 Time is of the essence.

 6.3 Documents: The Supplier must quote the Order number and the item number (if applicable) on all documents and packages sent by it to the Purchaser in respect of the Order.
 On delivery of each consignment of the Goods and/or at the conclusion of the performance of the Services, the Supplier must deliver to the Purchaser such documents as are required by the Order, including, without limitation, customs export documents (if applicable), advice notes, certificates of conformity, and if the Supplier is not the original manufacturer of the Goods, copies of the original manufacturer’s certificate of conformity together with test figures, etc, where applicable.

-6.5 Liability for Late Delivery: The Purchaser will be entitled to recover from the Supplier as a debt due and payable by the Supplier to the Purchaser, any costs, expenses or liquidated damages suffered by the Purchaser as a result of the Supplier failing to satisfactorily complete delivery within the agreed timeframe.
+6.5 Liability for Late Delivery: The Purchaser will be entitled to recover from the Supplier as a debt due and payable by the Supplier to the Purchaser, any reasonable costs, expenses or liquidated damages suffered by the Purchaser as a result of the Supplier failing to satisfactorily complete delivery within the agreed timeframe.

 7. RECEIVING GOODS AND/OR SERVICES

-7.1 Making Claims: The Purchaser reserves the right to make claims upon the Supplier for any goods and/or Services which are at the time of delivery or performance, not fit for purpose, not to specification, damaged, defective, short delivered and/or incomplete.
+7.1 Making Claims: The Purchaser reserves the right to make claims upon the Supplier for any Goods and/or Services which are at the time of delivery or performance, not fit for purpose, not to specification, damaged, defective, short delivered and/or incomplete.

-7.2 Packaged Goods: The Supplier accepts that the contents of Supplier factory packaged goods may not be checked by the Purchaser at time of receipt but will be checked at time of installation.
-Claims for damaged and/or defective goods, items short delivered and/or incomplete goods may be made at that time.
+7.2 Packaged Goods: The Supplier accepts that the contents of Supplier factory packaged Goods may not be checked by the Purchaser at time of receipt but will be checked at time of installation.
+Claims for damaged and/or defective goods, items short delivered and/or incomplete Goods may be made at that time.

 7.3 End Customer Claims: The Supplier also accepts that claims may be made by the Purchaser for defects at any time within a reasonable period of the end customer becoming aware of such defects.